pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-_storage_protocol_nvme_data_type.md

   - Use **NVMeDataTypeIdentify** to get Identify Controller data or Identify Namespace data.
   - Use **NVMeDataTypeLogPage** to get log pages (including SMART/health data).
   - Use **NVMeDataTypeFeature** to get features of the NVMe drive.
+  - Use **NVMeDataTypeLogPageEx** to get log pages (including SMART/health data) using extended format.
+  - Use **NVMeDataTypeFeatureEx** to get features of the NVMe drive using extended format.

 ## -see-also